 From presented results it can be concluded following:

-Bread samples with added yeast extract were characterized by improved nutritional profile, due to increased protein, Zn, Mg and Ca content.
+Bread samples with added yeast extract were characterized by improved nutritional profile, due to increased high quality protein from yeast, Zn, Mg and Ca content.
 Colour and bread crumb quality of bread samples with yeast extract was significantly improved.
 Yeast extract addition statistically significantly affected all bread samples' sensory characteristics descriptors.

 Analysis of yeast extract, as a salt substitution, in the bread formulas have shown that yeast extract improved appearance without deteriorating texture descriptors and bread crumb quality, while taste became more complex, but without increasing salty taste.

-Combination of sugar and yeast extract addition in samples, improved most sensory characteristics, enhancing overall acceptability of bread samples.
+Although addition of yeast extract deteriorated overall sensory characteristics, combination of sugar and yeast extract addition, improved most sensory characteristics, enhancing overall acceptability of bread samples.

 Developed mathematical models of thirty-two bread with yeast extract quality parameters were statistically significant.
 Results showed that calculated and observed responses corresponded very well, indicating on satisfactory approximation of bread quality parameters in dependence of addition of yeast extract, salt and sugar.

+Bread samples with addition of 5% of yeast extract, 1.5% of salt and 0% sugar were determined as the best from the aspect of overall quality.

 Acknowledgements